kvrmnks/kvrmnks.github.io/docs/blog/2022/Advanced_Algorithm.md

 But optimal for Hamming space ...

-Flour transform log convex (left for homework)
+Fourier transform log convex (left for homework)